Anyonic spin-Hall effect on the Black Hole horizon: Carroll structure of the Kerr-Newman horizon

-The (outer) horizon $\cH$ of a Kerr-Newman black hole is the a $r = r_+=M+\sqrt{M^2-(a^2+Q^2)}=\const$ hypersurface defined by $ \Delta = 0\,. $ Note that the seemingly problematic $dr^2$ terms in \eqref{kn_g} containing $\Delta$ in their denominator cancel one another out.
+\esub where $a = J/M$, and its inverse are regular on the (outer) horizon $\cH$ of a Kerr-Newman black hole defined by $r = r_+=M+\sqrt{M^2-(a^2+Q^2)}=\const$ hypersurface defined by $ \Delta = 0\,. $ Note that the seemingly problematic $dr^2$ terms in \eqref{kn_g} containing $\Delta$ in their denominator cancel one another out.
 Then we consider the $2+1$ dimensional structure \cite{DonnayM,MBHhorizon} whose ingredients are the induced metric and a vector, \besub